mutant-city/k8s_study/Objects/Deployments/Deployment.md

     * also done via .yaml spec file

 ### Updating Deployment/Rolling updates/rollback
+* gradually update a deployment to a new container via updating certain pods at a time
+* can quickly return to a previous state for recovery, if issues

-* when update number of replicas, Deployment object sends that down to the replica set
+* when update number of replicas, Deployment object sends that down to the replica set and more or less are done with no rollback

 * when update the actual spec, i.e. change containers or parameters or something
     * Deployment creates a new replica set with size zero
     * then  Then, the size of that replica set is progressively increased, while decreasing the size of the other replica set.